 Most points are linked to each another in some way.

-Here are some of the benefits of content marketing.
+Here are some of the benefits of content marketing for business.

 Increased brand awareness